 Korean Air Prestige Class to Australia via Seoul

-Korean Air's business class cabin.
-(Image courtesy of Korean Air Lines)
+Korean Air's business-class cabin.
+Credit: Korean Air

-Los Angeles to Tahiti in Air France Business Class
+Los Angeles to Tahiti in Air France business class

 SkyTeam partners run just 155,000 round-trip in business, so during peak dates, partners like China Airlines or Vietnam Airlines are the better deal.
 Both these partners tend to release sufficient award space that you can find something that works with a bit of flexibility.
+I recently flew Vietnam Airlines all the way from Australia to Paris and enjoyed the experience.

-Related: Beginner's Guide: What is a Stopover and What is an Open-Jaw?
+Related: Beginner's Guide: What Is a Stopover and What Is an Open-Jaw?

-When Will Korean Air Devalue SKYPASS Miles?
+Will Korean Air Devalue SKYPASS Miles?

 This is great for fans of the program, as there were some substantial negative changes planned for award redemption.
 Let's hope they never happen!